 To determine how deep you need to dig, add up the thickness of your pavers, plus the 4 inches of gravel and 1 inch of sand.
 Our pavers are 2 inches thick, so we needed a total of 7 inches in depth.
 We dug up the grass, keeping it in chunks, so we could replant it in other places around the yard, and along the edges of the patio once we were finished.

-We staked out the entire area, using masonry string from corner to corner.
+We staked out the entire area, marking the perimeter of the patio, using masonry string from corner to corner.
 This not only showed us how far we needed to go on those non-cement edges, but it also indicated how level everything was.
 You’ll want a slight slope for drainage.
 We didn’t need to calculate that, because our lawn was already had a slope–we just followed the slope that was already there.

-After we shoveled the gravel over the entire area, we used a rake to smooth it out, then the plate compactor to press it down really well–at 2 inches, then again at 4 inches.
+Shovel the gravel over the entire area, and use a rake to smooth it out, followed by the plate compactor to press it down really well–at 2 inches, then again at 4 inches.
 How do you know you have 4 inches?
 We made marks on the side of the cement so we would know when we were at the right place, then used a board that was the length of our space to check for levelness.
+The gravel base is really important, so make sure that everything is level and

 Next up…sand!
-In the supplies list, I added a 1 inch PVC pipe.
+In the supplies list, I added a 1-inch diameter PVC pipe.
 This is an optional item, but we found it invaluable.
-We laid the pipe down lengthwise down our space, then added the sand.
+We laid the pipe down lengthwise down our space, then added a 1-inch layer of sand.
+Sweeping the sand into place works well.
 Once our pipe was barely covered, we knew we were at the right level.
 The board came in handy again at this point–for smoothing and a level check.
 When the sand was in place, we compacted again.
+Use a garden hose to spray the sand lightly with water–this helps it to settle and compact more easily.

 LAY OUT PAVERS